bry/bry/README.md

       - (I'm gassed workout) 2 calories burned per point played
     - A modified ELO rating will be adjusted for the playing pair

-The aim is a fun progress and accountability app for a badmiton playing pair
+The aim is a standard progress and accountability app for a badmiton playing pair Sportsara fixes the fragmented and gatekept player rating systems in badminton and makes it fair and objective via modified ELO

 ### 🥇 Hobbies